leanprover-community/mathlib3/docs/tactics.md

 ```
 also attempts to discharge the goal using congruence closure before each round of applying assumptions.

+`solve_by_elim*` tries to solve all goals together, using backtracking if a solution for one goal
+makes other goals impossible.

 By default `solve_by_elim` also applies `congr_fun` and `congr_arg` against the goal.

 The assumptions can be modified with similar syntax as for `simp`: